Sup0rsonic/SWEPWES/README.md

 - [ ] NESSUS Integration
 - [ ] W3AF Integration

 Totally not usable, Have fun.

+By *BREACHERS* Security team.